YAGPATH/SpecializedCycleShop-Clone-/README.md

 ## Deployment

-The cycle shop website and JSON Server API have been deployed using different platforms.
-Here are the details and links for each deployment:

-- **Website Deployment (Front-end):** The cycle shop website is deployed on Netlify.
-You can access the deployed website using the following link: https://specialized-cycle-shop.netlify.app
+- You can access the deployed website using the following link: https://specialized-cycle-shop.netlify.app

-- **API Deployment (JSON Server):** The JSON Server hosting the product data API is deployed separately.
-You can access the deployed JSON Server using the following link: Cycle Shop JSON Server API